Skip to content

 In which areas does Tim Hortons score well for its ethics?

-We found no criticisms relating to Nuclear, Fossil Fuels, or Armaments, so Tim Hortons scores well for these criteria.
+We found no criticisms relating to Fossil Fuels, or Armaments, so Tim Hortons scores well for these criteria.

 How can Tim Hortons improve its ethical rating?